-An investor's share of the net income of the trust that is attributable to net capital gains and foreign income (or, for an AMIT, their member components of those characters) is not shown here.
-AMMA statement - the share of franking credits included in the Franked distributions from trusts component will be the Franking credits (grossed-up) amount (shown in part C) and may not equal the amount at Q item 13 Share of franking credit from franked dividends.
-This may arise where the Franking credits (grossed-up) amount is reduced by deductions of the AMIT, however investors may be entitled to a tax offset equal to the full amount of their Share of the franking credit from franked dividends.
+Do not show here an investor's share of the net income of the trust that is attributable to net capital gains and foreign income (or, for an AMIT or attribution CCIV sub-fund trust, their member components of those characters).

+AMMA statement - the share of franking credits included in the Franked distributions from trusts component will be the Franking credits (grossed-up) amount (shown in part C) and may not equal the amount at Q item13 Share of franking credit from franked dividends.
+This may arise where the Franking credits (grossed-up) amount is reduced by deductions of the AMIT or attribution CCIV sub-fund trust, however investors may be entitled to a tax offset equal to the full amount of their Share of the franking credit from franked dividends.

-2. Y item 13: Other deductions relating to non-primary production income
+1. Y item 13: Other deductions relating to non-primary production income

-At this item investors show the total of deductible expenses they incurred during 2020-21 in relation to the distributions.
+Show the total of deductible expenses investors incurred during 2022-23 in relation to the distributions.

-Deductions allowable to the trustees that are taken into account in the net income calculations (or, for an AMIT, the calculation of the trust components) are not shown at this item.
+Deductions allowable to the trustees that are taken into account in the net income calculations (or, for an AMIT or attribution CCIV sub-fund trust, the calculation of the trust components) are not shown at this item.

-3. Q item 13: Share of franking credit from franked dividends
+1. Q item 13: Share of franking credit from franked dividends

-At this item investors show their share of franking credits from franked distributions relevant to determining their entitlement to a tax offset.
+Show the investor's share of franking credits from franked distributions relevant to determining their entitlement to a tax offset.